gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 * **Masking is required in all indoor meeting rooms.** Speakers are not required to wear masks while speaking.
 * During coffee breaks, while eating, masking is not required, but please be conscientious about replacing the mask when you can.
 * When approaching the Help desk or registration desk, please make sure to wear a mask.
 The professionals running these desks live by their ability to host conferences and a case of COVID would severely impact their ability to work (and help us out at this workshop).
-Thus, please be sure to wear a mask
+Thus, please be sure to wear a mask.
 * Do try to keep track of people you have significant interactions with and meetings you attend - just incase we need to perform contact tracing.
 * Look at the daily emails where COVID cases will be reported to help you adjust your behavior to a level you are comfortable with.
 * For all other meeting rooms, buildings, etc., at UW, masking is **strongly** recommended.
 There are some places where masks are required around the university.
 Please follow all signage.